John DeBrito

-John DeBrito (December 3, 1968 – March 25, 2020) was a soccer player who played as a defender and midfielder.
+Joao Joaquim DeBrito Jr. (December 3, 1968 – March 25, 2020), known as John DeBrito, was a soccer player who played as a defender and midfielder.
 He was an All American at Southern Connecticut State University, spent at least one season playing indoor soccer, then played eight seasons outdoor, including six seasons in Major League Soccer.
 Born in Portuguese Cape Verde, he earned six caps with the United States national team from 1991 to 1992.

 Youth and college

 DeBrito was born in Cape Verde, but attended the W.F.
 Kaynor Technical High School of Waterbury, Connecticut.
 He finished his high school soccer career as one of the highest-scoring players in state history.
 Following high school, DeBrito attended Division II Southern Connecticut State University where he played on the men's soccer team from 1987 to 1990.
 In 1988, he was named a second-team All-Star.
 The next year, he led the Owls to the Division II championship, scoring both Southern Conn goals in the victory.
 In 1990, he was a first-team All-Star.
 In his four years with the Owls, DeBrito scored twenty goals and dished out thirty-two assists.